Getting started with the analyze-deployment-tooling repository

 feature.

-Keep your Docker Desktop up-to-date as you use your system to ensure you receive stability, feature, and security updates.
+Keep Docker Desktop up to date as you use your system, to ensure that you receive stability, feature, and security updates.

 Code